andreykaipov/dircolors.hex/README.md

 from `ls` or any other external program that uses the `LS_COLORS` environment variable to color output.

-Specification is the same as https://linux.die.net/man/5/dir_colors, but with the ability to specify hex color codes for the foreground and backgrounds of files.
+Specification is the same as a traditional [`dir_colors` configuration file](https://linux.die.net/man/5/dir_colors), but with the ability to specify hex color codes for the foreground and backgrounds of files.
 This is easier understood with an example.
 To highlight executables with a vampirish black foreground and a lime green background, instead of writing:

 ```dircolors
 EXEC 38;2;8;8;8;48;2;50;205;50